 · 5,911 empty properties brought back into use (2005 to March 2019)

 · Turned 276 empty properties into 972 new homes

 · Created 696 new council tax receipts worth £700k per year

 NUE welcomes the opportunity to provide Growth, Environment Development and Communities Cabinet Committee (GEDCC) with an update on the initiative, its future plans, gain GEDCC support for its continuation including satisfaction with the approval of delegation of authority in place as well as support to seek opportunities for unlocking further funding which will contribute to and help accelerate the delivery of good quality housing in the County.

-The purpose of attending Cabinet Committee is to give an update of an existing initiative and seek support for its continuation as identified in the Budget Book approved on 14 February 2019 and to re-affirm delegation of authority.
+The report to Cabinet Committee provided an update of an existing initiative and sought support for its continuation as identified in the Budget Book approved on 14 February 2019 and to re-affirm delegation of authority.

 Decision type: Key